asgaurd123/portifolio/README.md

 ## StackOverflow

-If you face any problems while excecuting the code dont panic and visit [StackOverflow](https://stackoverflow.com/)
+If you face any problems while excecuting the code visit [StackOverflow](https://stackoverflow.com/)